+601 PRODUCTION PRACTICUM/DESIGN/TECHNOLOGY

-PRODUCTION PRACTICUM/DESIGN/TECHNOLOGY (May be repeated for a total of four credits) Prerequisite: permission of instructor.
-Practice selected production design/technology operations, applications and techniques as they apply to production projects and major departmental productions.
+1-2 credits (May be repeated for a total of four credits) Prerequisite: permission of instructor.
+Practice in selected production design/technology operations, applications and techniques as they apply to production projects and major departmental productions.

+PERFORMANCE PRACTICUM 605

-PERFORMANCE PRACTICUM (May be repeated for a total of 12 credits) Prerequisite: permission of project adviser.
-Recognition of work undertaken by the student when performing a role in a theater production.
-Credit assigned and work supervised by faculty project supervisor.
+1-2 credits 1-2 credits (May be repeated for a total of 12 credits) Prerequisite: permission of project adviser.
+Recog-nition of work undertaken by the student when performing a role in a theater production.
+Cred-it assigned and work supervised by faculty project supervisor.